Edge DevOps

 -

-Click on the butto Create Tag Only
+Click on the button Create Tag Only

-.
+Now please open OpenShift Console.
 You should see you Pipeline running.

 Deploy you Images to Robot with GitOps